-Nigel Farage quits UK parliament amid donations controversy, vows to seek re-election
+Nigel Farage quits UK Parliament amid donations row, vows to seek re-election

-Controversial politician Nigel Farage has resigned from the UK parliament over a donations row but immediately announced his intention to seek re-election.
+Nigel Farage has resigned from the UK Parliament as an MP amidst a controversy over donations and finances, but has immediately declared his intention to seek re-election in a forthcoming by-election.

 Image is an AI-generated illustration, not a real photograph.